Do you feel that college admissions committees are expecting more from our children with each passing year?

 What they lack: Clearly, recommendation letters are biased, as the writers are typically chosen by your child and want to present your child in an ideal light.
 Still, recommendation letters are carefully considered by admissions committees because they may provide an entirely different context in which to view your child’s accomplishments, promise, and character.

 What they are: Personal essays that are meant to provide insight into who your child is beyond grades, test scores, and accomplishments.

 What they represent: College application essays, which account for a whopping 10-30% of admissions decisions, offer a unique opportunity for your child to tell his or her story beyond academic and extracurricular requirements.
 Admissions committees use these essays to glean what makes your child tick, as well as what qualities sets your child apart from other applicants.

 Writing great college application essays requires particular writing approaches that your child has likely never used in high school, nor will use in college.
-You can read another one of my blog posts for a thorough discussion on some of the ways the best college application essays stand out from the competition.
+You can read our articles on how to write a great Common App Essay, supplemental essays, and UC essays for more information.

 What they lack: Like recommendation letters, an unbiased view of your child’s accomplishments and character.
 However, whereas great college essays won’t help your child overcome subpar grades or standardized test scores, poorly-written essays can certainly hurt your child’s admissions odds.
 Therefore, your child should take college essays seriously.